 Or prove it wrong.
 Either way, you need to go where your ideas lead you.
 Student research is not only encouraged at Wake Forest; it’s backed by one of our most popular Centers, the Undergraduate Research and Creative Services Center (URECA).

-In the past six years (2011-16), Undergraduate Research Day at Wake Forest has featured 751 presentations, more than 95 percent of which have been mentored by one or more faculty members.
-The research has been as close to home as campus and as far away as Thailand, one of 39 foreign countries to which students have traveled in pursuing their work.
+In the past seven years (2011-17), Undergraduate Research Day at Wake Forest has featured 887 presentations, more than 95 percent of which have been mentored by one or more faculty members.
+The research has been as close to home as campus and as far away as Thailand, one of 45 foreign countries to which students have traveled in pursuing their work.

 The chance to work side-by-side with your professors while creating new knowledge together is an experience that’s hard to beat.
 That’s one of the reasons we don’t limit student research to upperclassmen.
 At Wake Forest, this experience is open to everyone.